Policy Type Settings Parameters

 Monthly Cycle Parameters

 Accrual Balance Period: This parameter states that the accrual will be added on a monthly basis, accrued at the end of each month.
+In bob the accrual always applies to the period from the 1st day of the month until the end of the month.

 Annual Carryover and Grant Date: This defines the month (first day of the month) the yearly cycle will be determined when it comes to carrying over the remaining balance from the previous year and granting employees with annual grant (for policies whose allowance calculation is set to Annual Grant).
 Example: by setting this parameter to August 1st, then every year on August 1st, carryover of remaining balance (from previous August - July) will be conducted and if Annual Grant is given, it will be given on August 1st.
 This parameter essentially defines the activity period for a monthly cycle.
 In the example above, the monthly cycle has a tracking year from August - July.